signaturescience/metscale/scripts/README.md

 ```
 Here we can see all the databases currently present in the DQT and all the databases ready to be imported (NOTE: the order of the databases in this output may vary).

 In the first column `In Config` we see whether or not a database has been entered into `dbqt_config`.
 The default Metscale databases do not need to be present in the config file.
-Due to the version structure of Refseq databases they do need to be included in the config (NOTEL this has already been done for the user).
+Due to the version structure of Refseq databases they do need to be included in the config (NOTE: this has already been done for the user).
 You should see our `example` database showing `YES (config)` in this column.

 The second column `In Contain` represents if a database is already present in the DQT.
 This should be `YES` for every database other than our new `example` database.